josmar-crwdstffng/angular/aio/content/guide/creating-libraries.md

 ### Building and rebuilding your library

-The build step is important if you haven't published your library as an npm package and then installed the package back into your application from npm.
+The build step is important if you have not published your library as an npm package and then installed the package back into your application from npm.
-For instance, if you clone your git repository and run `npm install`, your editor shows the `my-lib` imports as missing if you haven't yet built your library.
+For instance, if you clone your git repository and run `npm install`, your editor shows the `my-lib` imports as missing if you have not yet built your library.

 <div class="alert is-helpful">